Transportation onto log-Lipschitz perturbations: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge the contributions of Joe Neeman who was involved in the earlier stages of this work.
 In particular, the example showing Theorem \ref{thm:Euclidean} is sharp is due to him.
-We also thank Patrick Cattiaux, Daniel Lacker and Michel Ledoux for useful discussions.
+We also thank Patrick Cattiaux, Daniel Lacker, Michel Ledoux, and Lorenzo Schiavo for useful discussions.
+In addition, we thank the ananoymous referee for their helpful comments.

 M.F. was supported by the Projects MESA (ANR-18-CE40-006) and EFI (ANR-17-CE40-0030) of the French National Research Agency (ANR).
 This material is based upon work supported by the National Science Foundation under Award Number 2002022.